Indo-French relations [fr]

 As early as the 1980s France wished to give greater scope to its relations with India.
 This closer bilateral relationship was concretized with the establishment of a strategic partnership in 1998, and a strategic dialogue a year later.
 This dialogue is based on annual high-level meetings and consultations conducted twice a year by the Diplomatic Advisor to the French President and the National Security Advisor to the Prime Minister of India.

-The State Visit of President François Hollande in January 2016, less than a year after the visit of Prime Minister Narendra Modi to France in April 2015, reaffirmed the exceptional nature of the Indo-French strategic partnership and helped strengthen the dynamism of our economic, university, scientific and cultural exchanges.
+The State visit of President Emmanuel Macron in March 2018, less than two years after that of President François Hollande in January 2016, marked the remarkable deepening of the of the Indo-French strategic partnership and helped boost the dynamism of our economic, university, scientific and cultural exchanges.

-France and its defence industry actively contribute to the “Make in India” programme in the defence sector.
+France and its defence industry also actively contribute to the “Make in India” programme in the defence sector.
 The first conventional submarine, Scorpene, which started being built in India in 2008 with transfer of technology and support from DCNS, began sea trials in 2015, and the second in January 2017.
 An agreement on India’s acquisition of 36 Rafale fighter jets was concluded in September 2016.
-This has paved the way for unprecedented technological and industrial cooperation for the next four decades to come. read more…
+This has paved the way for unprecedented technological and industrial cooperation for the next four decades to come.
+Read more…

 At the regional level, France fully supports India in its fight against terrorism and calls on all countries to fight effectively against terrorism originating from their territory or territories under their control.
 France also updates India regarding its position on sensitive regional issues (Iran, Afghanistan, Syria).